Sample

 Channing.

-You won't see better performances than
+You won't see better performances this season."

 Barnes New York Post